Alternatives to Nexium, Prilosec and Other Proton Pump Inhibitors (PPI) May Have Allowed Individuals to Avoid Kidney Side Effects

 Kidney Side Effect Lawsuits

-The lawyers at Saiontz & Kirk, P.A. are reviewing potential lawsuits for individuals who have suffered kidney damage, kidney disease or kidney failure, which may have been avoided if alternatives to Nexium, Prilosec, Protonix, Prevacid, Dexilant or other PPIs had been considered.
+The lawyers at Saiontz & Kirk, P.A. previously reviewed potential lawsuits for individuals who suffered kidney damage, kidney disease or kidney failure, which may have been avoided if alternatives to Nexium, Prilosec, Protonix, Prevacid, Dexilant or other PPIs had been considered.

 • John says: